 Remove from the oven and allow to cool before removing from the tin.

-Top tip for making Sticky toffee brownies
+Top tip for making Toffee brownies

 These are great served warm as a dessert with ice-cream and toffee sauce.